 We have teamed up with Stapleford Granary to offer intensive Study Days on a particular book or theme, taught by leading academics.

-We are delighted to bring the best of literary discussion to a wide audience, with accessible lectures by outstanding scholars, mostly from Cambridge.
+We are delighted to bring the best of literary discussion to a wide audience, with accessible lectures by outstanding Cambridge scholars.
 There are no pre-requisites for the Study Days – just a love of reading.